 The UK’s withdrawal has no direct impact on individual taxpayers’ income taxes

-For example, no changes are made to the way tax is imposed on employment income earned by workers who leave the UK to start working in Finland, and vice versa.
-If you are a Finnish tax resident and you get a job assignment to the UK, there will be no changes to the way the tax authorities impose income tax on your wages.
+The income tax treaty between Finland and the United Kingdom continues to be in effect.
+The UK’s withdrawal from the EU has no impact on how the tax authorities apply the agreed provisions and clauses.
+For example, no changes are made to the way tax is imposed on employment income earned by workers moving between Finland and the UK.
+If you are a Finnish tax resident and you get a job assignment to the UK, there are no changes to the way the tax authorities impose income tax on your wages.

 - Lottery prize income from a UK source (including poker-game winnings): you are liable to pay tax on this type of income.

-- If you leave Finland and move to the UK, it now affects the tax treatment of any capital gains that you may receive in a swap deal.
-Read more about these gains in section 19.4 “Swaps of shares" – Osakevaihto of the guidance "Taxes on sales and other conveyances of securities" – Arvopaperien luovutusten verotus (in Finnish and Swedish).
+- If you move to the UK, it affects the tax treatment of any capital gains that you may receive in a share exchange.
+Read more: Taxes on transfers of securities (section 21.4 Exchange of shares, in Finnish and Swedish, link to Finnish).

-The country where health insurance contributions are imposed on workers’ wages continues to be the country of issue of the worker’s A1 Certificate, provided that the Certificate’s validity extends past the end of the transition period.
+Health insurance contributions are imposed on the worker in the country that issued the worker’s A1 certificate, provided that the certificate’s validity extends past 2020.

-If you are a tax resident of Finland and you receive pension from the UK, the health care contribution to Finland will be imposed the same way as previously.
-For more information, see “Taxation of pensions in cross-border circumstances” – Eläketulojen verotus kansainvälisissä tilanteissa (available in Finnish and Swedish, link to Finnish), section 5.11.1.
+If you are a tax resident of Finland and you receive pension from the UK, the health care contribution to Finland will be imposed.
+For more information, see Taxation of pensions in cross-border circumstances (section 5.11. available in Finnish and Swedish, link to Finnish).

 Impact on businesses